nileshi-repo/MyPortfolio/README.md

 # studious-journey
-A project to to create your portfolio website.
+A project to create your portfolio website.